aws/aws-aspnet-cognito-identity-provider/README.md

 Follow the examples below to see how the library can be integrated into your web application.

-This library extends the ASP.NET Core Identity membership system by using AWS Cognito as a [Custom Storage Provider for ASP.NET Identity](https://docs.microsoft.com/en-us/aspnet/identity/overview/extensibility/overview-of-custom-storage-providers-for-aspnet-identity).
+This library extends the ASP.NET Core Identity membership system by using Amazon Cognito as a [Custom Storage Provider for ASP.NET Identity](https://docs.microsoft.com/en-us/aspnet/identity/overview/extensibility/overview-of-custom-storage-providers-for-aspnet-identity).

 ## Building the library
 While this library is in development, you will need to build it manually, along with the following dependency: